Mühle R41 Review – Man it gives a Close Shave

 Grande (long)

-The R41 Grande is the same as the traditional standard model, with the only difference being the length, which is 107 mm, which also increases the weight.
+The R41 Grande is identical to the traditional standard model, with the sole difference being its length, which measures 107 mm, resulting in increased weight.

 Dimensions: 41 mm (W) x 107 mm (L)